tompendo/kainosLocationAPI/README.md

 `pendo.location.setUrl()` disconnects Pendo from the browser URL entirely and requires the application to manually define the URL for every single page — including pages where the browser URL is already perfectly meaningful to Pendo.
 This would be a significant engineering overhead and a regression for those pages.

 `addTransforms` builds on top of the existing browser URL.
 Pages where the browser URL is already good require zero changes.
-Only the pages that need context injection (Flow B check types, case-level views) need to write to the shared state module.
+Only the pages that need context injection (Flow B check types — `#/audit/checkDetails/{id}`) need to write to the shared state module.

 ---